Writ of Mandamus Lawyer – Immigration Lawyer Suing USCIS

 What can filing a Mandamus Complaint do for your case?
 How long does it take?

 A Writ of Mandamus action is a lawsuit filed in federal court asking the court to issue an order compelling the government to act, or refrain from acting, as required by law.
 In the immigration context, a Mandamus action against USCIS (or the Department of State) is a civil suit in federal court asking the court to compel the immigration agency to render a decision on the plaintiff’s petition or application.
 In addition to filing suit against USCIS, other agencies may be included as named defendants such as the Federal Bureau of Investigation, (FBI) U.S. Consulates and Embassies, and other branches of the Department of Homeland Security (DHS).
-In the majority of our mandamus cases, we are able to get USCIS/DOS to issue a decision within 45 to 90 days of filing the lawsuit.
+In the majority of our mandamus cases, we are able to get USCIS/DOS to take action on the immigration case within 60 to 180 days of filing the lawsuit.
 We are able to force USCIS/DOS into a settlement due to our reputation for litigating cases all the way to trial (when needed), as well as our ability to make strong legal arguments along with allegations to show that our clients’ cases merit the issuance of a Writ of Mandamus by the court.

 Can the government retaliate against you for filing the lawsuit?